 - a) What type of body is the supervisory authority? (multiple answers possible)

 - □ A public administrative body

-- □ A public independent body
+- $\Box$ A public independent body

-- A combination of a governmental body and a court
+- $\ensuremath{\boxtimes}$ A combination of a governmental body and a court

 - □ A court

-- □ A public administrative body and an independent body
+- A public administrative body and an independent body

-- $\Box$ A tax authority
+- □ A tax authority

-- □ Other
+- $\Box$ Other

 - b) Does the supervisory body review reports?

 - ☑ Yes

-- □ No
+- 🗆 No

 - c) Are foundations subject to inspection?

 - ☑ Yes

-- □ No
+- 🗆 No

 - d) Is approval from the authority required for certain decisions of the governing board?

 - ☑ Yes, formal approval is needed

-- $\Box$ Yes, needs just to be informed
+- □ Yes, needs just to be informed

-- □ No